axibase/atsd/rule-engine/README.md

 ### Window Status

 [Windows](window.md) are stateful.
-When the condition for a given window becomes `true`, the window is initialized in memory with the status `OPEN`.
+When the condition for a given window changes to `true`, the window is initialized in memory with the status `OPEN`.

-On subsequent `true` evaluations, the window status changes to `REPEAT`.
+On subsequent `true` evaluations, the status transitions to `REPEAT`.

 When the condition becomes `false`, the window status is reverted to `CANCEL`.

-Window status can be accessed on the **Alerts > Rule Windows** page.
+The current window status is displayed on the **Alerts > Rule Windows** page.

 ![](./images/rule-windows.png)

-Windows are updated when the command enters or exits the window.
-Scheduled rules can be emulated using the built-in [`timer`](scheduled-rules.md) metrics.
+Windows are updated when the commands _enter_ or _exit_ the windows.
+Scheduled rules that are checked at a regular interval, regardless of incoming data, can be constructed using the built-in [`timer`](scheduled-rules.md) metrics.

 ## Actions